ConEmu/ConEmu.github.io/en/ConEmuHelping.md

   - Have you seen spelling error in the program interface?
 Fork the [project](https://github.com/Maximus5/ConEmu) and send me [pull request](https://github.com/Maximus5/ConEmu/pulls)
   - Can you suggest better translation or add some text to the documentation?
 Send me [pull request](https://github.com/ConEmu/ConEmu.github.io/pulls) on the project site

+## Interface translation  {#l10n}

+[Localization](Localization.html) article describes how you may help with interface translation.
+In brief, add your language to the `ConEmu.l10n` file and create pull request.